-Researchers are testing the effectiveness of Metformin to help improve daily living for individuals with Fragile X Syndrome (FXS)
+Researchers are testing the effectiveness of Metformin to help improve daily living for individuals with Fragile X syndrome.

-We are attempting to further assess Metformin’s safety, as well as the benefits of the drug, which has been shown to improve the symptoms and difficulties which individuals with FXS experience, including: delayed language/cognition, excessive eating, obesity, hypogonadism, and delayed puberty.
+The trial further assesses Metformin’s safety, as well as the benefits of the drug, which has been shown to improve the symptoms and difficulties individuals with FXS experience, including: delayed language/cognition, excessive eating, obesity, hypogonadism, and delayed puberty.

-If you’d like to learn more or apply for this opportunity, please fill out the form to send your contact information to the study coordinators.
+Please fill out the form below to send your contact information to the study coordinators.